Kkobala/Ado.Net/README.md

 # ADO.NET and EF Core

 ## Purpose
-The purpose of the task: _to get a practical experience on how to work with ADO.NET to connect and store the applicatin data in the MS SQL local database_.You will learn:
+The purpose of the task: to get a practical experience on how to work with ADO.NET to connect and store the applicatin data in the MS SQL local database.You will learn:
 - how to create a sample database using Visual Studio 2019, how to expolore and update properties of the database by using VS Server Explorer;
 - how to store the connection string in the appsetting.json configuration file;
 - how to read, update and delete data from the database tables using ADO.NET classes.